Lux in Tenebris Lucet

 36 x 24 in

-Sometimes, our world can seem so dark and full of immorality that the future seems hopeless, as if the darkness has won.
+Sometimes our world can seem so dark and full of iniquity that the future seems hopeless, as if the darkness has won.
 Yet we must always remember that darkness has no power over the Light of the World, and it will not overcome the Light that is within each of us: that of Christ.
 Whether it be the darkness we witness around us, or the darkness we battle inside ourselves, it is incapable of blowing out this Candle, which is continually living and burning within us.